cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/adapter.rst

    * - ``<config-path>``
      - Path to the configuration file

-The format of the configuration file is described in the Developers’ Manual section on Adapters. [link]
+The format of the configuration file is described in the Users’ Manual section on :ref:`Creating an Adapter <users-etl-configuration-file-format>`.

 .. rubric::  Example